FrameParadorn/fvcli/README.md

 # Description

-fvcli is a command line interface for generate golang project with clean archtecture and then use dependentcy injection by [uber-dig](https://github.com/uber-go/dig)
+fvcli is a command line interface for generate golang project with clean archtecture and then use dependency injection by [uber-dig](https://github.com/uber-go/dig)

 fvcli inspiration by [nestjs cli](https://docs.nestjs.com/cli/overview)